OfficeDev/m365-msteams-northwind-app-samples/README.md

   4. [Enable Azure AD Single Sign-On](./lab-instructions/bespoke/B03-after-teams-sso.md)
   5. [Teams styling and themes](./lab-instructions/bespoke/B04-after-apply-styling.md)

-## Path A - Extending the core application
+## Paths A & B - Extending the core application

+> For extending your application with capabilities above, make sure you complete your core Teams application lab.

 **Optional** for path A. Choose your own adventure!